+Metro allows for a higher lateness threshold in the PM peak period to account for increased passenger demand and higher levels of roadway congestion experienced during this time period.

+Metro actively manages the headways of RapidRide service, primarily in peak periods, with a goal of providing riders with a high-frequency service where they do not rely on paper timetables.
+High frequencies and real time information are intended to give riders a reliable service.
+When actual service has gaps that are three minutes more than the intended headway, service is considered late.
+With that difference in mind, “Lateness” on RapidRide service uses the same thresholds as shown above.

-Investment can include route design, schedule, or traffic operations improvements. .
-Routes that operate with a headway less frequent than every 10 minutes that do not meet performance thresholds will be prioritized for schedule adjustment or investment.
-Routes that operate with a headway of every 10 minutes or more frequent that do not meet performance thresholds will be prioritized for traffic operations (speed and reliability) investments.
+Routes that operate with a headway that is less frequent than every 10 minutes that do not meet performance thresholds will be given priority for schedule adjustment or investment.
+Routes that operate with a headway of every 10 minutes or more frequent that do not meet performance thresholds will be given priority for speed and reliability investments to improve traffic operations.
 It may not be possible to improve through-routed routes that do not meet performance thresholds because of the high cost and complication of separating routes.

 Other considerations: External factors affecting reliability